alvinalvin/plg_preload_Ags/README.md

 # plg_preload_Ags

-Preload_ags is a joomla plugin that helps you create an animated spinner with a fullscreen loading mask to simulate the page preloading.
+Preload_Ags is a joomla plugin that helps you create an animated spinner with a fullscreen loading mask to simulate the page preloading.

 # Installation and use
 <ul>